Evan Phillips: Baltimore Orioles

-In 2021, Phillips made 18 appearances for the Triple-A Norfolk Tides, and had a 5.04 ERA with 35 strikeouts.

-On August 2, 2021, Phillips was released by the Orioles.
+In 2021, Phillips made 18 appearances for the Tides and had a 5.04 ERA with 35 strikeouts.
+On August 2, he was released by the Orioles.

 Tampa Bay Rays

-On August 3, 2021, Phillips signed a minor league deal with the Tampa Bay Rays.
-On August 12, the Rays selected Phillips' contract.
+On August 3, 2021, Phillips signed a minor league deal with the Tampa Bay Rays and on August 12, he was called up to the majors.
 He made his Rays debut on August 13, pitching three innings and giving up one run, while earning his first career save.
 The following day, he was designated for assignment.

 Los Angeles Dodgers

 On August 16, 2021, the Los Angeles Dodgers claimed Phillips off of waivers.
-He made his debut for the Dodgers on August 19, 2021, pitching 2 1/3 innings in relief against the New York Mets and getting his first win as a Dodger.
+He made his debut for the Dodgers three days later, pitching 2 1/3 innings in relief against the New York Mets and getting his first win as a Dodger.
 He pitched in a total of seven games for the Dodgers in 2021, allowing four earned runs in 10 1/3 innings.
-He pitched three scoreless innings over two games in the 2021 NLCS against the Atlanta Braves, allowing only one hit and two walks while striking out six.
+He also pitched three scoreless innings over two games in the 2021 NLCS against the Atlanta Braves, allowing only one hit and two walks while striking out six.

-In 2022, Phillips pitched in a team-high 64 games and had a 7–3 record and 1.14 ERA.
+In 2022, Phillips pitched in a team-high 64 games and had a 7–3 record and 1.14 ERA with 77 strikeouts during the season and pitched 3 1/3 scoreless innings in the 2022 NLDS.
+He became the Dodgers closer in 2023 and recorded 24 saves in 61 1/3 innings over 62 games while posting a 2.05 ERA with 66 strikeouts.
+Phillips also pitched 2 1/3 scoreless innings in the 2023 NLDS.

+Phillips and the Dodgers agreed to a $4 million salary for 2024 in salary arbitration.
+In 2024, Phillips pitched in 61 games and had a 5–1 record and 3.43 ERA with 63 strikeouts and 18 saves.
+In the postseason, Phillips pitched 6 2/3 scoreless innings with six strikeouts across the NLDS and NLCS but suffered an arm injury in the final game of the NLCS, causing him to be left off the 2024 World Series roster.
+Recovery from the injury also caused him to miss the start of the 2025 season.
+Phillips made seven scoreless appearances for Los Angeles in 2025, recording six strikeouts and one save across 5 2/3 innings.
+On May 30, it was announced that he would miss the remainder of the season due to Tommy John surgery.

 Personal life

 Phillips’ father, Joe played baseball at Anne Arundel Community College.
+In April 2023, Phillips and his wife Elizabeth had their first child, a son.